Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 * [Balsamiq](https://balsamiq.com/) – used to create the mobile and desktop wireframes.
 * [W3 Jigsaw](https://jigsaw.w3.org/css-validator/) – used to validate the CSS code.
 * [W3C validator](https://validator.w3.org/) – used to validate the HTML code.
 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) – used to debug and test code.
+Also used for performance testing with lighthouse.
 * [PicPick](https://picpick.app/) – used to screen capture pages for use in the README file.
 * [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) – used to get colour from picture.
 * [Free Logo Design](https://www.freelogodesign.org/) - used to make a logo for the favicon.